victorlmf/Checkerboard/README.md

 # Checkerboard
 This project renders a template that displays a checkerboard

-Your program should have the following output
+This program should have the following output

 http://localhost:5000 - should display 8 by 8 checkerboard
 http://localhost:5000/4 - should display 8 by 4 checkerboard